Mokayed/sys-integration-Homework-Programming-Exercise-BPMN/README.md

 <li>Download the poster from <a href="http://www.bpmb.de/images/BPMN2_0_Poster_EN.pdf" rel="nofollow">http://www.bpmb.de/images/BPMN2_0_Poster_EN.pdf</a> and try to learn from it <em>what a BPMN diagram is</em> and <em>what is its role</em>.
 You will be able to experience it in the next sessions.</li>
 </ol>

+name some products and some criteria of BPM and BPM software

+TIBCO

+TIBCO Software Inc. is an American company that provides integration, analytics and event-processing software for companies to use on-premises or as part of cloud computing environments.
+The software manages information, decisions, processes and applications bpm online

+Bpm'online is a global software company leading in the space of business process automation and CRM.
+The company has been highly recognized as a market leader by key industry analysts.
+Its intelligent platform accelerates sales, marketing, service and operations for thousands of customers and hundreds of partners worldwide. bonitabpm

+Bonita is an open-source business process management and workflow application platform created in 2001.
+It was begun at the French National Institute for Research in Computer Science, and subsequently transferred to Groupe Bull comindware

+enables creation of enterprise applications and solutions for all kinds of business needs Management/CRM, Order to Cash and Request Management, ITSM, Partner and Supply Chain Management, Compliance and Policy Management and many others k2platform

+a no-code solution with the ability to give businesses the required control over their workflow processes.
+﻿

+Instead of focusing on the differences between the products, get acquainted with the standard, which most of them share in following: BPMN 2.0.2

+they all share a standard. the standard is this: usiness Process Model and Notation (BPMN) is a standard for business process modeling that provides a graphical notation for specifying business processes in a Business Process Diagram (BPD).

+what a BPMN diagram is and what is its role.

+a BPMN diagram is a way to represent the business value using different activity events, gateways and data.
+The primary role of it is to provide a standard notation readily understandable by all business stakeholders.

 <h3>Development</h3>